jeju5/management/cs/aws/aws_developer.md

     * logs are stored encrypted and for 24hrs.
     * only accessible thru dedicated dynamodb api endpoint.
     * can be used as a datasource for Lambda function
+    * capture a time-ordered sequence of all the activity which occurs on your DynamoDB table – e.g. insert, update, delete.
   * provisionedthroughputexceededexception
     * exception that dynamodb table throws when requests exceed your provision configuration.
     * if you use AWS SDK, it will automatically retry when exception is thrown.